 The most common symptom of heart attack is chest pain or discomfort.
 Chest pain or discomfort that doesn't go away or changes from its usual pattern (for example, occurs more often or while you're resting) can be a sign of a heart attack.

-Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes or goes away and comes back.
+Most heart attacks involve discomfort in the center or left side of the chest that usually lasts for more than a few minutes or goes away and comes back.
 The discomfort can feel like uncomfortable pressure, squeezing, fullness, or pain.
 It can be mild or severe.
 Heart attack pain can sometimes feel like indigestion or heartburn.
 All chest pain should be checked by a doctor.

 Other Upper Body Discomfort

-Discomfort can also occur in other areas of the upper body, including pain or numbness in one or both arms, the back, neck, jaw or stomach.
+Discomfort can also occur in other areas of the upper body, including pain or discomfort in one or both arms, the back, neck, jaw or upper part of the stomach.